 I grew up in Richmond near endless dykes, where it always seemed sunny.
 I loved riding bikes, playing Little League, and spending countless hours with friends.
 I was the youngest of four and was constantly being doted on by my loving parents and three sisters.
 It was ideal.

-When the time came that my siblings and I moved out, our parents reevaluated their needs.
+When the time came for my siblings and me to move out, our parents reevaluated their needs.
 That large home with the large yard and the five bedrooms wasn’t what they needed anymore.
 The neighbourhood had changed, and their focus had changed, too.
 They decided to pack up and move.
-They found a fabulous bungalow in a gated community.
-A home they knew would serve their needs for decades to come.
+They found a fabulous bungalow in a gated community—a home they knew would serve their needs for decades to come.

 We didn’t judge their decision to move.
 They had supported us all these years and now needed our support.
 During this time, I noticed the positive impact it had on them.
 They didn’t want to spend hours on yard maintenance, home renovations and cleaning.
 They used their extra time to give back to their community, travel and enjoy friendships.
 They were living their best life and thriving!